 Spicy, saucy, smokey & sweet – just a little descriptive alliteration to give you an idea of what we’ve got cooking today!

-This chicken tinga is all of the above and so much more!
-Best of all it’s easy & delicious making it my new, favourite go-to dish to make for last minute weeknight dinners.
+This chicken tinga instant pot recipe is all of the above and so much more!
+Best of all it’s easy & delicious making it my new, favourite go-to dish to make for last minute meals and busy weeknights.

 How to Make Instant Pot Chicken Tinga

-This Chicken Tinga is suuuper easy to make in the instant pot.
+This Chicken Tinga is suuuper easy to make in a pressure cooker.
 It’s made even easier here with the use of chipotle paste here instead of whole chipotles.
 Using the paste means that you don’t even need to pull out the blender – you can just cook and mix everything as it.

-- Sauté the onion & garlic in oil until soft.
+- Cook the onion & garlic in oil until soft on the sauté setting.

 - Add the chipotle paste, chicken stock, spices and tomatoes to the pot (still using the sauté function).

 - While shredding the chicken, boil & reduce down the sauce.

 - Add the chicken back to the pot & that’s it!

 The end result is shredded, juicy chicken coated in a smoky tomato-chipotle sauce – perfect for adding to bowls, tacos, burritos and more!